 Popular diet terms like "clean eating," "whole foods," and "unprocessed foods" sometimes seem simple and straightforward but can also be a little confusing.
 Are these all the same?
 Which is better?

 First, a Story.

-This brief lesson was an eye opener to me.
-People frequently ask for my opinion on which diet, supplement, food, grocery store, company, book is the best.
+This lesson was an eye-opener for me.
+People frequently ask for my opinion on which diet, supplement, food, grocery store, company, or diet book is the best.
 The simple answer is "I don't know."
-The more in depth answer is "It depends."
+The more in-depth answer is "It depends."
 It depends on what you need, what you want, and what you are willing & able to do.
-Instead of deciding which diet is "the best" lets look at some definitions and understand the features of these diets a little better.
+Instead of deciding which diet is "the best" let's look at some definitions and understand the features of these diets a little better.

 Clean Eating vs. Whole Foods vs. Unprocessed Foods